resurfaceio/importer/README.md

 This command-line Java utility imports API calls (stored in [NDJSON format](https://resurface.io/json.html)) to a remote Resurface database.
 This utility works with Resurface databases running on Docker or Kubernetes, and includes a few helpful options for load testing.
-This utility is internally multi-threaded and is typically capable of saturating a gigabit network connection.
+This utility is multi-threaded and is typically capable of saturating a gigabit network connection.

 [![CodeFactor](https://www.codefactor.io/repository/github/resurfaceio/importer/badge)](https://www.codefactor.io/repository/github/resurfaceio/importer)